aregtech/areg-sdk/docs/wiki/logger.md

 For further details, refer to the [AREG SDK Persistence Syntax documentation](./persistence-syntax.md).

 > [!NOTE]
-> AREG SDK includes a simple console application, `logobserver`, for capturing logs, adjusting log scopes, filtering priorities, and saving logs to a file or SQLite database.
+> AREG SDK includes a console tool application, `logobserver`, for capturing logs, adjusting log scopes, filtering priorities, and saving logs to a file or SQLite database.
 More details are available in the [logobserver documentation](./logobserver.md).

 ---